pftp/pftp-web/markdown/week1/lab_1.md

   };

   var lab_content = [
     ['Welcome to Lab 1!
-We are going to learn some turtle graphics today.', 'import turtle\nwinston = turtle.Turtle()']
+We are going to learn some turtle graphics today.
+Hit the Next button to get started.'], ["This is Winston, your guide to the magic that is Python.\nDon't worry about what import or turtle.Turtle() means - we will get into that later.
+All that matters is that we have a turtle and his name is Winston.", 'import turtle\nwinston = turtle.Turtle()']
   ];
+  var section = 0;

   $(function() {
     var editor, execObj, execHistory = [];